What is Chapter 7 Bankruptcy?

 |Credit card outstanding, medical bills, personal loan without collateral||Child Support, Alimony, Student loans, tax debts, Court fees and penalties, Homeowners association fees, Personal injury debts caused by accident under intoxication.|

-Recent studies indicate up to 99% of discharge in credit cards and medical bills.
+Recent studies indicate up to 99% of discharges in credit cards and medical bills.
 Of the same, more than 90 % are fully discharged.
 Taxes and student loans follow it at 61 % and 15 %, respectively.

 Emerging from Chapter 7